NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Tsukiyo - Moderate Boon.md

-**Moderate Boon:** Tsukiyo watches over you and guards your sleep.
+Tsukiyo watches over you and guards your sleep.
 You are guaranteed a peaceful night's rest no matter what conditions you are sleeping in.
 Even nightmare and similar abilities can't disrupt your sleep unless they come from a deity, artifact, or similarly powerful source.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*